-Biomineralization is the process by which living organisms produce minerals, often hardening or stiffening existing tissues.
+Biomineralization is the process by which living organisms produce minerals, often to harden or stiffen existing tissues.
 Examples include silicates in algae, carbonates in diatoms and invertebrates, and calcium phosphates and carbonates in vertebrates.
-These minerals often form structural features such as sea shells and the bones in mammals and birds.
+These minerals often form structural features such as sea shells and the bone in mammals and birds.
 Organisms have been producing mineralized skeletons for the past 550 million years.
-Further examples include copper, iron and gold deposits involving bacteria.
-Organisms biomineralize more than 50 different minerals such as SiO2 and CaCO3 [76].
+Other examples include copper, iron and gold deposits involving bacteria.
+Organisms biomineralize more than 50 different minerals such as SiO2 and CaCO3

-Linking Structures - Connections
+Linking structures - connections

-Some diatoms grow in colonies, the single cells are connected to each other (Figure 14).
-Why are there four posts in Figure 8 and not three?
-If one had two connections one could still bend the structure.
+Some diatoms grow in colonies, the single cells are connected to each other (Fig. 14).
+Why are there four posts in Fig. 8 and not three?
+If I had two connections I could still bend the structure.
 Three would be enough for the reduction of the degrees of freedom.
 The connections shown in Figs. 8, 15 and 16 provide a certain distance, yet keep the cells together.
 The connections may function as dampers.